-This contemporary stone villa creates a strong relationship between its context, its external form and the composition of its internal spaces.
-Following a legacy of important homes in the Hollywood Hills, the architecture follows the natural topography of the site to provide an elegant yet neutral insertion to the LA landscape.
+Following a legacy of important homes in the Hollywood Hills, this contemporary villa follows the natural topography of the site to provide an elegant yet neutral insertion to the LA landscape.